Cheyenne Ellis of Make Movements

 Anything you've been reading, watching, cooking, listening to that you want to share with us?!

-cheyenne: I’m using this time to ensure Make Movements remains a resource bank of accurate information.
+I’m using this time to ensure Make Movements remains a resource bank of accurate information.
 Reading lots of yoga books, books on the psychology and trauma of stress, meditation theories, podcasts on neuroscience of stress, resiliency.
-Two great books are Our Body Keeps the Score, Waking the Tiger - NOT to be confused with Tiger King.
+Two great books are Our Body Keeps the Score and Waking the Tiger — NOT to be confused with Tiger King.

 Any good or bad habits you've started to form?